Wives of Mariupol defenders appeal for soldiers' evacuation

 “We can do this extraction operation … which will save our soldiers, our civilians, our kids,” she said.
 “We need to do this right now, because people — every hour, every second — are dying.”

-The women said 600 of the soldiers are wounded with some suffering from gangrene.
-They provided grisly videos and photos sent by their husbands of men with amputated limbs, bullet wounds and other injuries.
-They said people are eating porridge, old cheese and rudimentary bread.
+The women said 600 of the soldiers are wounded, with some suffering from gangrene.
+Video and images they shared with The Associated Press showed wounded men with stained bandages in need of changing; others had open wounds or amputated limbs.

+The women said the images were taken sometime in the past week.
+The AP could not independently verify the date and location of the footage.

+The men, who are not identified, say they eat just once a day and share as little as 1.5 liters (50 ounces) of water a day among four.
+Supplies inside the blockaded plant are depleting, they say.

 The Azov Regiment has its roots in the Azov Battalion, which was formed in 2014 by far-right activists at the start of the conflict in the east between Ukraine and Moscow-backed separatists, and which has elicited criticism for its tactics.